Quick burst of snow in Charlotte Friday morning

+No, you weren't imagining it.
+A quick burst of snow made its way across the Charlotte area Friday morning with big, heavy snowflakes all over the Queen City.

-Chief Meteorologist Brad Panovich said even though it's showing up like rain on the radar, it's cold enough just above our heads to allow the snow to form.
+First Warn Chief Meteorologist Brad Panovich said even though it shows up like heavy rain on radar, it's actually big snowflakes that receive the radar signal and bounce it back.

-Some areas like Rock Hill and York also reported seeing snow late Friday morning.
+"You wanted snow, here it is," Panovich said.
+"These big, fat, wet, heavy flakes fell across the area and came down really well for 10 to 15, maybe 20 minutes."

+Panovich said the snowflakes were large because they were actually colliding with each other on the way down to the ground.
+Basically, little snowballs were falling, Panovich explained.

 OTHER STORIES ON WCNC